FacuMou/FacuMou/README.md

-- 👋 I’m @FacuMou, a CS Major Student / junior dev at software engineering
+- 👋 I’m @FacuMou, a CS Major Student / trainee dev at software engineering
-- 💡 Proefficient in C, and with a grasp of Python
+- 💡 Proefficient in C
 - 🌱 Currently learning Rust / Go / C++
 - 📫 How to reach me: you dont. :p jk